How to choose a radar detector

 Despite initial claims to the contrary, a laser gun is detectable.
 And as the laser beam moves away from the laser gun, it widens and becomes even easier to detect.
 Vehicle speeds are typically measured at roughly 1,000 feet (1/5 mile); at that distance the laser beam is over 3 feet wide.
 Many of the laser detectors in use have a working distance of approximately 1.5 miles (at that distance a laser gun's beam covers two lanes of traffic).

-Getting the best range from your radar detector
+How to get the best range from your radar detector

 A significant loss in detection range occurs when vehicles contain windshields with metallic film embedded, and when commercially available tint films are applied.
 Very few windshields still contain metallic film, but if you’re thinking about tinting your side windows or rear windshield, be aware that darker tint can reduce detection sensitivity, especially that of laser signals.